Kale-Ko/BJSL/README.md

 ### Creation

-To create an object processor create a new [`ObjectProcessor.Builder`](https://bjsl.kaleko.dev/docs/io/github/kale_ko/bjsl/processor/ObjectProcessor.Builder.html).
+To create an object processor construct a new [`ObjectProcessor.Builder`](https://bjsl.kaleko.dev/docs/io/github/kale_ko/bjsl/processor/ObjectProcessor.Builder.html).
 This will allow you to access a few options before building the processor.

 - [ignoreNulls](https://bjsl.kaleko.dev/docs/io/github/kale_ko/bjsl/processor/ObjectProcessor.Builder.html#setIgnoreNulls(boolean)) -
 Ignore nulls allows you to not have null values output into the object tree when serializing maps and objects.